by Sharon Hudson

 All images are available in a selection of sizes.
 I have set a maximum size for each image that yields a professional quality print in terms of sharpness and resolution.
 You can preview any part of the image with Fine Art America's full-resolution preview function.
 However, this previews the image at a much larger size than it will be printed, so the grain that you see in the enlargement is not visible in the print.
 (For those too young to remember film, it has grain, which is simply an intrinsic part of the medium, just as brushstrokes are an intrinsic part of painting.)
 Remember too that many of my images are manipulated images, meant to be viewed more like paintings than photographs, so in many cases there is intentional "painterliness" to the image, utilizing soft focus, film grain, and other photographic tools.
 Some parts of the image may be crystal sharp while other parts are intentionally grainy or blurry.
 It's art.

 People often feel insecure when ordering something as personal as artwork online.
 However, as mentioned earlier, I have received a number of prints from Fine Art America, and the quality has been outstanding.
 I have several on display in my home.
 The prints were entirely true to my original digital files, which the buyer can preview onscreen.
 The main uncertainty comes from the color accuracy of the buyer's own computer screen, so if precise color is a concern, view the image on a couple of different screens before buying.
-However, Fine Art America has a money-back guarantee, which they honor promptly, no questions asked.
+However, Fine Art America has a money-back guarantee, which in my experience they have honored promptly, no questions asked.

 Fine Art America print prices are set by the artists and photographers themselves, who determine their their own markups, which are added to Fine Art America's base printing costs.
 This is why you will see that print prices vary considerably between artists.
 We are in a transitional period as digital printing has permitted photographers and artists to offer quality prints at much lower prices than in previous eras, and artists and photographers are struggling to determine how to respond to the new marketplace.
 Some are pricing their work as if it were posters; others like traditional, hand printed fine-art photographs.

 I have chosen pricing between the two.
-I believe that because Fine Art America's print quality is as good or better than a handmade photography print, and their papers are archival, the prints merit much more than "poster" prices.
+I believe that because Fine Art America's print quality is as good or better than a handmade photography print, and their papers are archival (very important!), the prints merit much more than "poster" prices.
 In addition, although photographs usually cost less than paintings because artists can make many of them, as with any other kind of art, photographers must be compensated for their talent, vision, and the hours they spend shooting and editing their images.
 On the other hand, prices must be competitive.
 Therefore...

 I have set my prices in the mid-range of the prices on Fine Art America.
 This makes them a very good buy for archival works of fine art.